scuttlebutt-eu/important-documents/proposal-membership.md

 4. **Active participation**: members must make regular contributions to maintain their active status.

 **Criteria (for individuals)**
-1. Pay a monthly membership fee of 10 Euros (which can be paid in advance for up to 12 months)
+1. Pay an optional monthly membership fee of 10 Euros (which can be paid in advance for up to 12 months.
+The spending of this pot should be transparent to the members.
 2. Be actively vouched for by at least 5 active members (see “Membership Split” for limit cases)
 3. Have physical or legal presence in Europe, or be involved in an active consortium project with at least one member with a physical or legal presence in Europe
 4. If not a member for the last 12 months: